 The bad news is that if you have no interest in writing, I can’t help you.
 I hope one day, you feel inspired to write and experience the tangible benefits for yourself.
 The good news is that if you’re keen to write but are a little rusty, or find yourself falling on and off the bandwagon each time you start, the following tips can help you to establish a daily writing habit.
 Before we begin…

 Good question!
-When I refer to writing daily, I’m speaking about putting aside 10 minutes each day to sit and write.
+When I refer to writing regularly, I’m speaking about putting aside 5-10 minutes to sit and write.
+Define what 'regular' looks like for you.
 This doesn’t have to be at a particular or regular time each day.
 Treat this time like a work meeting or appointment in your schedule.
 Your time to go within, feel into what’s happening in your body and to write like no one is reading (because no one is — besides you).

-Here’s how to move from liking the notion of writing to actually writing daily.
+Here’s how to move from liking the notion of writing to actually writing.

 Tip #1: Contemplate if you intend to destroy or save your work before you begin